 1. Princeton Junction, NJ

-Located in Mercer County and featuring a population of almost 2,000 residents, Princeton Junction was named by Niche as the best place to buy a house in New Jersey and one of the top three best places to live in New Jersey.
+Located in Mercer County and featuring a population of almost 2,000 residents, Princeton Junction was named by Niche as the best place to buy a house in New Jersey and one of the top five best places to live in New Jersey.
 And for good reason.
 Like other townships and cities on this list, it’s fairly close to New York City (around 60 miles) but has a quaint, suburban feel.

 And, yes, Princeton Junction is close to Princeton University — the prestigious Ivy League school.
 That means that Princeton Junction residents can spend the day enjoying the decorative outdoor landscaping at the Ron Rogers Arboretum and then drive four miles to Downtown Princeton to sample some of the state’s finest ethnic cuisine, take in a new exhibit at the renowned Princeton University Art Museum, or catch a show at the McCarter Theatre Center.
 With a mix of cultural richness, educational opportunities, and lush green spaces, Princeton Junction offers its residents a high quality of life.